jacobkly/movilist-api/README.md

-# MoviList
+# MoviList API

 MoviList is a simple web app to track movies and TV shows you've watched, plan to watch, or are currently watching.
-This was inspired by AniList, but for film and TV.
+Inspired by AniList, but for film and TV.

+This repository (`movilist-api`) contains the backend REST API, built with Go.
+The frontend lives in a separate repo: [`movilist-web`](https://github.com/you/movilist-web).

+## Why Separate Repos?

+- Easier deployment (Heroku for API, Vercel for web)
+- Simpler CI/CD and maintenance
+- Scalable for future features and contributors

 ## Tech Stack

 - **Backend:** Golang REST API
-- **Frontend:** Next.js (React)

 ## Hosting Plans

-- **Frontend:** Vercel
+- **Backend (Development):** Local self-tunneling (e.g., zrok.io)
-- **Backend:** Heroku
+- **Backend (Production):** Heroku

 ## Project Goal